metrakonon/metrakonon/README.md

 <h1> About me</h1>

 <p>
-  I am a <strong>Full Stack Developer</strong> with one year of experience.
+  I am a <strong>Full Stack Developer</strong> with experience in building and maintaining web applications.
 My expertise includes a variety of technologies for both front-end and back-end development.
 My English proficiency is at an <strong>Upper-Intermediate</strong> level.
 I'm a friendly and approachable individual, always keen on learning new technologies and collaborating with others to achieve shared goals.
 </p>

 <h1> Skills</h1>